ttomasz/yet-another-nyc-taxi-data-processing/README.md

 Raw data downloaded using "wget" with -i and -P flags using list of files from aforementioned repo: https://github.com/toddwschneider/nyc-taxi-data/blob/master/setup_files/raw_data_urls.txt

 ## Structure
 Folder _src_ contains Python scripts.
-Watch out as I was pretty aggresive with removing rows due to bad or missing data (eg. I seriously doubt that someone would ride a taxi for 4 hours to travel 0,5 mile and pay 5$ for that.)
+Watch out as I was pretty aggressive with removing rows due to bad or missing data (eg. I seriously doubt that someone would ride a taxi for 4 hours to travel 0,5 mile and pay 5$ for that or that taxi could hold 208 passengers.)

 Description of files:
 - src/helper_objects.py - some helper functions as well as definitions of parameters for various files since the schema changed over time